-Terms Definition (2) Written electronic or oral communication that alleges deficiencies related to the identity, quality, durability, reliability, usability, safety or performance of a medical device that has been released from the organization's control or related to a service that affects the performance of such medical devices Corruption The abuse of entrusted power for private gain and / or illicit benefits.
-Drug Component Any ingredient intended for use in the manufacture of a drug product, including those that may not appear in such drug product Due Diligence (1) The process of investigation and evaluation performed relating to the details of a potential incident (or complaint).
-Examples of due diligence are phone calls or written correspondence to the account/reporter to verify facts.
-(2) Due diligence is the investigation or exercise of care that a business takes before entering into an agreement or contract with another party.
-The degree of due diligence investigation will vary depending on the nature of the proposed agreement.
-External Stakeholder A person or an organization outside a particular company who has a personal stake in and / or is affected by its activities, including customers, suppliers, investors, or local communities First Article Inspection A Report consisting of all requirements as outlined on the component or assembly drawing Greenhouse Gas (GHG) Emissions from the six GHGs covered by the United Nations Framework Convention on Emissions Climate Change (Carbon dioxide (CO2); Methane (CH4); Nitrous oxide (N2O); Hydrofluorocarbons (HFCs); Perfluorocarbons (PFCs); and Sulphur hexafluoride (SF6)) which contribute to global warming and climate change.
-High Conservation Critically important natural habitats due to their high biological, ecological, social or Value Areas cultural values and hence, need to be appropriately managed to maintain or enhance their value.
+Terms Definition effectiveness, or performance of a device after it is released for distribution Corruption The abuse of entrusted power for private gain and / or illicit benefits.
+Drug Component Any ingredient intended for use in the manufacture of a drug product, including those that may not appear in such drug product Due Diligence Research and analysis of a company or organization done in preparation for a business transaction or as part of operational reviews External Stakeholder A person or an organization outside a particular company who has a personal stake in and / or is affected by its activities, including customers, suppliers, investors, or local communities First Article Inspection A Report consisting of all requirements as outlined on the component or assembly drawing Greenhouse Gas (GHG) Emissions Emissions from the six GHGs covered by the United Nations Framework Convention on Climate Change (Carbon dioxide (CO2); Methane (CH4); Nitrous oxide (N2O); Hydrofluorocarbons (HFCs); Perfluorocarbons (PFCs); and Sulphur hexafluoride (SF6)) which contribute to global warming and climate change.
+High Conservation Value Areas Critically important natural habitats due to their high biological, ecological, social or cultural values and hence, need to be appropriately managed to maintain or enhance their value.
 Human Rights As laid out in the United Nations Guiding Principles on Business and Human Rights (UNGPs), human rights are defined, at a minimum, as the rights expressed in the International Bill of Human Rights and the International Labor Organization's Declaration on Fundamental Principles and Rights at Work.
 Internal Stakeholder A person who works for and / or owns a company.
 Living wages Minimum income level that allows individuals or families to afford basic needs i.e., adequate shelter, food, and other necessities.
-Local Community The people living and / or working in areas around a company's operations and activities.
-Non-Conforming Any raw material, production material, finished good or service that does not conform to requirements (specifications, AQL's, contracts/agreements, etc.) established between the Material, Finished requirements (specifications, AQL s, contracts) agreements, etc.) established between the Material, Finished Good or Service supplier and the applicable Baxter unit.
+Local Community People living and / or working in areas around a company's operations and activities.
+Non-Conformity or Non- Conformance (NC) Nonfulfillment of a specified requirement Product Components, manufacturing materials, in-process devices, finished devices, and returned devices Purchase Order (PO) Commercial document issued from Baxter ERP System to a Supplier indicating the Product or Services, quantities, and agreed prices for Product or Services that the Supplier will provide to Baxter Quality Agreement A document which defines the QMS requirements, roles and responsibilities between Baxter and the Supplier concerning quality aspects of the Product and/or Services provided Quality Management System (QMS) Organizational structure, responsibilities, procedures, processes, and resources for implementing quality management Rework Action taken on a nonconforming product so that it will fulfill the specified requirements before it is released for distribution Supplier Corrective Action Request (SCAR) Supplier Corrective Action Request is sent to a supplier where an item or process is in nonconformance, and a remedy is required.
+SCARs are normally determined during quality assurance activities